Patrick Tennyson, President and CEO

 Russ Pecoraro brings extensive experience in marketing and public relations to Butterfly Pavilion.
 He previously served as Director of Mountain Communications for Vail Resorts and Director of Communications for Heavenly Mountain Resort at Lake Tahoe.
 He also managed high-tech accounts for The Hoffman Agency, a global public relations firm in San Jose, California.
 Pecoraro graduated from Santa Clara University with a degree in communications.
 Pecoraro, his wife, Lindsay, and kids, Mia and Dominic, have been Butterfly Pavilion members since 2013.

 Phone: 720-375-9984 Email

 Kathy Collins, VP of Finance

 Kathy Collins brings broad financial leadership to the Butterfly Pavilion from her extensive public accounting and corporate finance background.
-She started her pubic accounting career with Brock and Company in Boulder, Colorado auditing non-profit and for profit companies.
+She started her public accounting career with Brock and Company in Boulder, Colorado auditing non-profit and for profit companies.
 Ms. Collins worked as a cost accounting manager at a large regional printing company prior to hiring on at IBM in 1999.
 In 2006 Kathy transferred to IBM Boulder and became CFO of the America’s Group of the Printer Division.
-Kathy has a BS in Accounting from University of Arizona and is a Certified Public Accountant.
+Kathy has a BS in Accounting from the University of Arizona and is a Certified Public Accountant.
 She enjoys traveling with her husband, walking on the Westminster trails enjoying nature, and mentoring incarcerated women through the “Making Choices” Program at the Denver Women’s Correctional Facility.